Alexander Schenk Graf von Stauffenberg: Postwar

 In 1948, Alexander Graf Stauffenberg became a professor of ancient history at the University of Munich, where he remained until his death.
 In 1951, he became the founder and first president of the Kommission für Alte Geschichte und Epigraphik, which became a part of the German Archaeological Institute.
 His field of research focused on late antiquity, ancient Sicily, and Magna Graecia.

 Personal life

-On 11 August 1937 at Berlin-Wilmersdorf, Alexander had married the aviator and aeronautical engineer Melitta Schiller (3 January 1903 – 8 April 1945) who served as a test pilot in the Luftwaffe before and during World War II.
+On 11 August 1937 at Berlin-Wilmersdorf, Alexander Stauffenberg married the aviator and aeronautical engineer Melitta Schiller (3 January 1903 – 8 April 1945) who served as a test pilot in the Luftwaffe before and during World War II.

-He remarried on 23 July 1949 Marlene Hoffmann, born at Gross Roppershausen (now Großropperhausen) on 10 July 1913.
-He had no issue by either of his marriages.
+He remarried on 23 July 1949 to Marlene Hoffmann, born at Gross Roppershausen (now Großropperhausen) on 10 July 1913.